 Norwegian authorities and ports do not have any requirements for Covid-19 health certificate for crew before entering Norway, but we as agents will recommend a C-19 certificate if possible, no older than 72 hours prior to arrival, max 24 hours if possible.

 Crew must travel directly to the destination with limited stops and minimize close/physical contact with others.
 The travel must be in an infection control-responsible manner, according to guidelines from the Directorate of Health.
 If accommodation is required, hotels following the quarantine regime, or defined as a quarantine hotel by a local medical officer, is the only option.
 Vessels need to confirm that the offsigning crew are symptom free and have no airway infections and must have knowledge of the crew’s whereabouts for the last ten days.
 This is done by issuing a MDOH and reporting via SafeSeaNet (pilot order).

 Crew with symptoms or airway infections will be isolated as soon as possible.
 Public healthcare and police must be notified before leaving the ship.
 Contact your agent as early as possible.

 Visitors, inspectors and service personnel arriving from «red» countries or areas to attend a vessel

-They will generally be subject to the same regulations as crew (key workers), ) for the travel between ship and airport/border, but only if they are essential for the operation and maintenance of the vessel.
+They will generally be subject to the same regulations as crew (key workers), for the travel between ship and airport/border, but only if they are essential and absolutely critical for the operation and maintenance of the vessel and the health of the crew.
 For immigration, travel and quarantine purposes the persons will have to bring a document from their principal stating their type of work to be carried out on the vessel.
-All non-essential work or visits to a ship is allowed, but not recommenced and only under the standard quarantine regulations (ten days ashore in quarantine hotel before and after visiting the vessel, the last excluding the number of days since the vessel left a red country) as these persons are not defined as key workers.

 Offsigning crew without Schengen visa